kartoza/docker-geoserver/README.md

 * tomcat-users.xml
 * web.xml - for tomcat cors

 Example
 ```
  docker run --name "geoserver" -e GEOSERVER_ADMIN_USER=kartoza  -v /data/controlflow.properties:/settings/controlflow.properties -p 8080:8080 -d -t kartoza/geoserver

 ```

+#### Build with CORS Support

+The image ships with CORS support.
+If you however need to modify the web.xml you can mount `web.xml` to `/settings/` directory.

 ## Running the Image